realkemon/home/README.md

 **Trümmerfrauen** *(Global Game Jam 2020)*

 ---
 *The game 'Trümmerfrauen' was created for the [Global Game Jam 2020](https://globalgamejam.org/2020/games/women-debris-1) with the topic 'Repair'.
-It is a co-op game for two players where you can experience what it feels like to repair and rebuild your home after a long war.
-In remembrance of the many women who helped rebuild the country for their children, families and future generations.*
+It is a co-op game for two players where you can experience what it feels like to repair and rebuild your home after a long war.*
 <br>
 <a href="https://github.com/realkemon/ggj2020"> >> Read more</a>